Rabada Takes 300th Test Wicket As Bangladesh All Out For 106 - UrduPoint

 Mirpur, (APP - UrduPoint / Pakistan Point News - 21st Oct, 2024) South African fast bowler Kagiso Rabada claimed his 300th Test wicket Monday as Bangladesh collapsed to 106 all out in 40.1 overs on the first day of the opening Test.

+Taijul Islam, Bangladesh's main spinner in the absence of Shakib Al Hasan, accounted for Tristan Stubbs, neatly caught by Shadman islam at slip for 23.

+Tony de Zorzi and David Bedingham were batting on 19 and nine respectively at the tea break for South Africa.

-Four of Bangladesh's top six batsmen failed to reach double figures in Mirpur, with opener Mahmudul Hasan Joy top-scoring with 30.
+Bangladesh won the toss and opted to bat but four of their top six batsmen failed to reach double figures, with opener Mahmudul Hasan Joy top-scoring with 30 on a lively pitch.

-After captain Najmul Hossain Shanto won the toss and chose to bat on a lively pitch, Bangladesh fell to 60-6 at lunch and were dismissed in the second session.

 Rabada, fellow seamer Wiaan Mulder and left-arm spinner Keshav Maharaj took three wickets apiece for South Africa.

-Mulder removed Shadman islam for a duck when he edged to captain Aiden Markram at slip with his fourth ball.
+Mulder removed Shadman for a duck when he edged to Markram at slip with his fourth ball.

 In his next over, Mulder accounted for Mominul Haque, on four, who nicked an inswinger to wicketkeeper Kyle Verreynne to leave Bangladesh 13-2.

-Najmul had made just seven when he became Mulder's third victim, chipping to mid-off where Maharaj took the catch.
+Captain Najmul Hossain Shanto became Mulder's third victim, chipping to mid-off where Maharaj took the catch.

 Bangladesh were teetering at 21-3, which became 40-4 when Mushfiqur Rahim on 11 was bowled by Rabada between bat and pad as the South African celebrated reaching the 300-wicket landmark.